idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 Alternatively, a semicolon ``;`` can be used to terminate declarations.

-A library module ``prelude`` is automatically imported by every Idris program, including facilities for IO, arithmetic, data structures, and various common functions.
+A library module ``prelude`` is automatically imported by every Idris program, including facilities for I/O, arithmetic, data structures, and various common functions.
 The prelude defines several arithmetic and comparison operators, which we can use at the prompt.
 Evaluating things at the prompt gives an answer, for example: